-- 4.29 All options have the potential to deliver new homes to support locally identified housing needs, however, there are notable differences to be drawn between the options in terms of their potential to contribute towards the delivery of affordable housing.
+- 4.31 All options have the potential to deliver new homes to support locally identified housing needs, however, there are notable differences to be drawn between the options in terms of their potential to contribute towards the delivery of affordable housing.
 Most notably, only the larger site being considered under Options B and C is likely to be captured by existing policy in terms of requirements to contribute to the delivery of affordable housing, and the site is of a large enough scale to expect these homes to be delivered onsite.
-In the absence of dedicated site allocation policies and further viability considerations, it is not readily assumed that Option A would contribute in any meaningful way to meeting locally identified needs for affordable housing (with all sites delivering no more than 2 homes). - 4.30 The sites under consideration under all options are relatively well located in terms of settlement access and provide good access to the surrounding countryside.
-Such benefits are likely to support positive health outcomes in this respect.

-4.31 Positive effects are anticipated under all options, though these are more likely to be of significance under Options B and C given these options provide greater opportunity to deliver affordable housing locally.
+In the absence of dedicated site allocation policies and further viability considerations, it is not readily assumed that Option A would contribute in any meaningful way to meeting locally identified needs for affordable housing (with all sites delivering no more than 2 homes). - 4.32 The sites under consideration under all options are relatively well located in terms of settlement access and provide good access to the surrounding countryside.
+Such benefits are likely to support positive health outcomes in this respect. - 4.33 Positive effects are anticipated under all options, though these are more likely to be of significance under Options B and C given these options provide greater opportunity to deliver affordable housing locally.
 For these reasons, these options are also ranked more favourably than Option A. Option C is marginally preferred to Option B as well given the greater housing contribution it would provide.
+It is noted that dedicated site allocation policies for the small sites under consideration could ensure affordable housing contributions and improve the likely performance of Option A.